 Detailed breakdown of 23 active NIH-funded projects at the intersection of artificial intelligence and endoscopy, examining institutional affiliations, departmental homes, funding levels, and the absence of nursing-led principal investigators.

-Upcoming submissions and presentations will be listed here as they are accepted.
-Areas of focus include AI adoption in endoscopy nursing workflows, clinical education innovation, and workforce development in gastroenterology.
+Additional research and presentations in development.
+Areas of focus include AI adoption in endoscopy nursing workflows, clinical education innovation using AI-augmented learning tools, workforce development in gastroenterology, and the impact of computer-aided detection on nursing practice patterns.